-If you’re gearing up for a big move, you need to take the time to create a plan of action, in terms of moving your pets.
+If you’re gearing up for a big move, you’ve already researched long distance moving companies, but now you need to take the time to create a plan of action in terms of moving your pets.
 Moving is a stressful time for everyone, including your pets.
 The easier you can make the move on them, the easier the transition will be into your new home for everyone.
 Here are a couple of basic tips for various types of pets.

 Cats and Dogs